CognitiveNeuroLab/Speech-in-noise-pipeline/README.md

     - Add everything to excel and calculate correct percentages.
 You can use the formula: =(I2/H2)*100 and pull it down.
     ![SPSS dropdown](https://github.com/CognitiveNeuroLab/Speech-in-noise-pipeline/blob/master/images/excel_final.PNG)
 7. repeat for each individual dataset.

+### Null-reponses
+Here we look at how many null-responses each participant gave.
+A null-response is whatever the experimenter wrote down when the participant didn't answer.
+Most often this is left empty, but in some cases the experimenter wrote something else (eg. "participant didn't responed"), in these cases just delete what was written there.

+The script loads the compileddata.xlsx file for each participant and looks if the participant has null-responses.
+It counts how often this happens and saves it.

 <!-- LICENSE -->
 ## License